sisemo/DayZ-Takistan-KOTH/README.md

 Welcome to my repo for a working Koth config that worked fine for me on Takistan.
+It also uses the Paragon Weapons, Paragon Storage, and Underground Base.
+Edit the Takistanplus.xml with the locations on the map you would like for them to drop.